Last updated at 12:39 on 22/02/2018

 Having reviewed my areas they are incorrect - how do I measure my property?

-Information and guidelines relating to the measurement of your property can be found at (Laois Revaluation)[link to Laois Reval].
+Information and guidelines relating to the measurement of your property can be found on the Laois page of our website under 'Guidelines'.

 What happens after I submit my Valuation Submission Form?